w3c/csswg-drafts/CONTRIBUTING.md

 [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.
 Add the `type:untestable` or `type:missing-coverage` label as appropriate.

-The pre-CR specifications are currently:
+The pre-CR specifications with this testing requirement are currently:

 * cssom
 * cssom-view